-Challenge little ones to create a pattern that they can repeat on each arm of the star.
+Challenge little ones to create a pattern that they can repeat on each arm of the snowflake or star.

 Again, bending the ends of each pipe cleaner around the last bead will help secure them.
 I also added a bit of craft glue on the ends to keep little fingers from taking them apart later.